The Fast Carriers: Publication history

 Fast Carriers was designed by Jim Dunnigan, with graphic design by Redmond A. Simonsen, and was published by SPI in 1975.
 It was a reasonably popular game; after its publication, Fast Carriers premiered at No. 2 on SPI's Top Ten Bestseller list, and remained on the list for eight months.
 In a 1977 poll undertaken by SPI to determine the most popular wargames on the market in North America, Fast Carriers placed a respectable 80th out of 202 games.

 Reception

+In Issue 2 of Perfidious Albion, Geoff Barnard noted "The game tries very hard to be accurate and is fairly successful."
+Barnard thought using short range fighters as search aircraft was "an odd search system" and felt the tactical system was "rather stodgy."
+Barnard concluded, "Nevertheless, it contains a lot of good ideas."
+In the following issue, Charles Vasey disagreed to an extent, saying the game "has a splendid range of counters and an impressive amount of details, but was felt to be somewhat of a bore to play."
+Two issues later, Vasey commented that "the tactical system is a tremendous bore and of doubtful realism.
+I would certainly always use the tactical abstraction.
+Once one has grown accustomed to the wierd [sic] search system the scenarios should prove fairly interesting.
+As a game Fast Carriers is only partially successful.
+One cannot however but be impressed with the immense range of counters."